Campus Center 243

 - Know your sexual intentions and limits and communicate them clearly.
 You have the right to say "no" to any unwanted sexual contact.
 Tell the person you are with how far you want to go, what you want and don't want to do, and when you want to stop – before getting intimate.
 If you are uncertain about what you want, ask your partner to respect your feelings.

 - Listen carefully to the person you are with in sexual situations.
-If your partner says "no" to sexual contact, or her/his body language tells you she/he is unsure or unwilling, stop.
+If your partner says "no" to sexual contact, or their body language tells you they are unsure or unwilling, stop.
 If your partner was willing at first, but now doesn't want to go any further, stop.
 If you think you are getting a "mixed message," or you are not sure what your partner wants, don't use threats or force.
 Stop.
-Ask your partner what she or he wants.
+Ask your partner what they want.

 - Don't assume you know what another person wants.
 For example, don't automatically assume that just because someone gets drunk, wears "sexy" clothing, or agrees to be alone with you, that person wants to have sex.
-Don't assume that just because someone has had sex with you before, she or he is willing to have sex with you again.
-And don't assume that when a partner consents to kissing or other sexual touching, she or he is willing to have sexual intercourse.
+Don't assume that just because someone has had sex with you before, they are willing to have sex with you again.
+And don't assume that when a partner consents to kissing or other sexual touching, they are willing to have sexual intercourse.